 Nuestra Jornada Group for Young Moms: In January 2017, with support from the Brindle Foundation, Nuestra Jornada joined forces with Las Cumbres and Que Cute! to create our first grief support group for teenage moms and moms-to-be, young women who face immense challenges and appreciate the opportunity to be supported in our groups.

-Stepping Stones Mobile Unit: Now in its fourth year, the Stepping Stones team travels to homes, the hospital—wherever it’s needed—to provide emotional support for children and teenagers who have a family member with a life-challenging illness.
+Stepping Stones Mobile Unit: Now in its fifth year, the Stepping Stones team travels to homes, the hospital—wherever it’s needed—to provide emotional support for children and teenagers who have a family member with a life-challenging illness.
 Led by JJ Tellatin and Francine Kern, this service sometimes leads into long-term support.

 Postvention Team of Northern New Mexico and Crisis Response: The SKY Center, Gerard’s House and other youth-serving community leaders join together to lead a specially-trained community team which responds to deaths affecting youth.
 Gerard’s House staff and volunteers responded to 11 crises in local schools and youth communities in 2016 dedicating 170 hours to crisis responses, including youth suicides.

 Individual Grief Support: Ongoing one-on-one grief support sessions are available at Gerard’s House for children and youth who are in acute grief and need extra support, who are too young to participate in the weekly groups, or who have a family member with a life-threatening illness.
 Adult caregivers also receive short-term one-on-one support when they need extra help getting through a very hard time, or when parenting a grieving child or teenager becomes especially challenging.